| http://www.japantimes.co.jp/cgi-bin/getarticle.pl5?nn20020514a6.htm OSAKA -- A Japanese scholar

 Buddhism.
 According to one established theory, Buddhist statues

-first created in Gandhara, northwestern Pakistan, in the early second
+were first created in Gandhara, northwestern Pakistan, in the early second

 century using Greek techniques from the west that later spread eastward